youssefSamir-DS/Basics-Linear-SVM/README.md

     matplotlib.pyplot (plotting)
     sklearn.model_selection (data splitting)

-Note: You can install these dependencies using pip install numpy matplotlib scikit-learn Usage
+Note: You can install these dependencies using pip install numpy matplotlib scikit-learn<br>
+__Usage__

     Clone the repository: